epinowcast/epinowcast/README.md

 <img src="man/figures/README-pp-1.png" width="100%" />

+### Using package functions rather than S3 methods

-Rather than using the methods supplied for `epinowcast` directly, package functions can also be used to extract nowcast posterior samples, summarise them, and then plot them.
+Rather than using S3 methods supplied for `epinowcast` directly, package functions can also be used to extract nowcast posterior samples, summarise them, and then plot them.
 This is demonstrated here by plotting the 7 day incidence for hospitalisations.